-Table 14.2: Connection-related database preferences
+Table 4.4: Connection-related database preferences

 Preference Description For details, see Shared Database Profiles Specifies the pathname of the file containing the database profiles you want to share.
 You can type the pathname or click Browse to display it.
 Sharing database profiles Connect to Default Profile Controls whether the Database painter establishes a connection to a database using a default profile when the painter is invoked.
 If not selected, the Database painter opens without establishing a connection to a database.
-Connect to Default Profile in online Help Read Only Specifies whether PowerBuilder should update the extended attribute system tables and any other tables in your database.
-Select or clear the Read Only check box as follows: • Select the check box Read Only in the online Help
+Section 2.1.2, "Connect to Default Profile" in Connection Reference Read Only Specifies whether PowerBuilder should update the extended attribute system tables and any other tables in your database.
+Select or clear the Read Only check box as follows: • Select the check box Does not update the extended attribute system tables or any other tables in your database.
+You cannot modify (update) information in the extended attribute system tables or any other database tables from the DataWindow painter when the Read Only check box is selected. • Clear the check box (Default) Updates the extended attribute system tables and any other tables in your database.
+Section 2.1.5, "Read Only" in Connection Reference Keep Connection Open When you connect to a database in PowerBuilder without using a database profile, specifies when Section 2.1.3, "Keep Connection

-Preference Description For details, see Does not update the extended attribute system tables or any other tables in your database.
-You cannot modify (update) information in the extended attribute system tables or any other database tables from the DataWindow painter when the Read Only check box is selected.
-Clear the check box (Default) Updates the extended attribute system tables and any other tables in your database.
-Keep Connection Open When you connect to a database in PowerBuilder without using a database profile, specifies when PowerBuilder closes the connection.
-Select or clear the Keep Connection Open check box as follows: Keep Connection Open in the online Help Select the check box (Default) Stays connected to the database throughout your session and closes the connection when you exit Clear the check box Opens the connection only when a painter requests it and closes the connection when you close a painter or finish compiling a script Not used with profile This preference has no effect when you connect using a database profile.
+Preference Description For details, see PowerBuilder closes the connection.
+Select or clear the Keep Connection Open check box as follows: Open" in Connection Reference Select the check box Rejerence (Default) Stays connected to the database throughout your session and closes the connection when you exit Clear the check box Opens the connection only when a painter requests it and closes the connection when you close a painter or finish compiling a script Not used with profile This preference has no effect when you connect using a database profile.
 Use Extended Attributes Specifies whether PowerBuilder should create and use the extended attribute system tables.
-Select or clear the Use Extended Attributes check box as follows: Use Extended Attributes in the online Help Select the check box (Default) Creates and uses the extended attribute system tables Clear the check box Does not create the extended attribute system tables Columns in Table Display Specify the number of table columns to be displayed when InfoMaker displays a table graphically.
+Select or clear the Use Extended Attributes check box as follows: • Select the check box Section 2.1.8, "Use Extended Attributes" in Connection Reference (Default) Creates and uses the extended attribute system tables Clear the check box Does not create the extended attribute system tables Columns in Table Display Specify the number of table columns to be displayed when InfoMaker displays a table graphically.
 The default is eight.

-- 4. Do one of the following: - Click Apply to apply the preference settings to the current connection without closing the Database Preferences dialog box. - Click OK to apply the preference settings to the current connection and close the Database Preferences dialog box.
+4. Do one of the following:

+- Click Apply to apply the preference settings to the current connection without closing the Database Preferences dialog box. - Click OK to apply the preference settings to the current connection and close the Database Preferences dialog box.